lordmulder/Simple-x264-Launcher/ReadMe.txt

 from the input file.
 This does NOT work with Avisynth input!
 Instead, if you want to encode audio from an Avisynth script, you must pass the "--audiofile <path_to_avs_file>" switch to x264 as a custom parameter.
-For convenience, the "--audiofile $(INPUT)" parameter may be used.
+For convenience, the string "--audiofile $(INPUT)" may be used.

 11. Command-line Syntax